Mikaela/mikaela.github.io/articles/guides/GPG/GPG.html.md

 So keyids are shown in the longest format, including 0x prefix, which marks them as hexadecimanls.

+Example outputs from --list-keys and gpg --fingerprint after setting 0xLONG as keyid format.

+After you set 0xLONG as keyid-format, keys appear like 0x4DB53CFE82A46728 instead of 82A46728.

 > charset UTF-8

 So UTF-8 is used as default character set and most of characters can be used.